 Jakob and I have known each other since grade 7.
 We were part of the same teen group, and our relationship grew from friendship to love and marriage.

-When we first found out about the autism spectrum in adults I thought I would go public right away.
-Knowing what autism is has changed our lives so drastically, that not sharing seemed rude.
+When we first found out about High Masking Autism Spectrum Disorder in Adults, I thought I would go public right away.
+Knowing what autism is has changed our lives so drastically that not sharing seemed rude.
+Looking back at our family’s experience, the most challenging parts were not knowing what was happening and trying to fit into society.

 Keeping it secret

-Alongside learning more about autism I also learned that there is little to no tolerance for being different than everybody else.
+Alongside learning more about autism, I also learned that there is little to no tolerance for being different than everybody else.
+If someone is not fitting the norm, we call it a disorder that has to be fixed.

-I also know that NorthernHomestead as a homestead and blog would not be what it is if we were not on the spectrum.
-The geodesic dome greenhouse we build before there was much information on it, and the alternative heating and cooling, alongside many other things, were all brought into being by a very focused man on the spectrum.
+As a homestead and blog, I also know that Northern Homestead would not be what it is if we were not on the spectrum.
+The geodesic dome greenhouse we built before there was much information on it, and the alternative heating and cooling, alongside many other things, were all brought into being by a very focused man on the spectrum.
+So, finally, we are taking the courage to share our secret with the world, and we are sure there are people out there who will be very grateful we do.

 It’s time for change

 Integration is much more valuable than separation.
 Equality does not mean sameness.
-We are all different and each one contributes to the whole.
+We are all different, and each one contributes to the whole.
 It is arrogant to believe that only neurotypicals are normal and everyone else has to comply with our norms.

 The number of children that are born with autism is rising.
 We can disqualify them all as disabled in a world that IS very challenging for autistic people.
 Or we can start listening more and change to make it a better place for everyone.